 (Medora, ND) – The Theodore Roosevelt Medora Foundation is excited to announce the shows visitors can look forward to this season at the Old Town Hall Theater, in downtown Medora.

 This summer the Old Town Hall Theater will be host to four shows playing all week long.

 The Theodore Roosevelt Medora Foundation (TRMF) is pleased to announce that A Magical Medora Christmas variety show will tour this holiday season across North Dakota, South Dakota, Montana, and Minnesota.

 The family-friendly Christmas show will feature the musical talents of Emily Walter, Jared Mason, and Job Christenson, as well as the comedy and magic of Bill Sorensen.

-“People have been studying the night skies for millennia,” said Chief of Interpretation Eileen Andes.
+“People have been marveling at the night skies for millennia,” said Chief of Interpretation Eileen Andes.
 “Dakota Nights celebrates the beauty and fragility of this awe-inspiring resource and makes it accessible and fun for people of all ages.
 READ MORE »

 (Medora, ND) – The Theodore Roosevelt Medora Foundation (TRMF) is excited to announce that the hit folk music performance, The Great American Folk Show with Tom Brosseau, will begin showing in Medora this Sunday, August 27, at 1:30pm MDT in Medora’s Newly remodeled Old Town Hall Theater.
 READ MORE »

 (Medora, ND) – The Theodore Roosevelt Medora Foundation (TRMF) is excited to announce that the hit folk music performance, The Great American Folk Show with Tom Brosseau, will show in Medora August 27 through September 6 in the newly remodeled Old Town Hall Theater at 1:30pm MDT.
 READ MORE »